-And there were those who told stories about these times.
-These stories were full of suspense and drama.
-These stories were about relationships -- relationships between men and women, between fathers and sons, as well as relationships among brothers.
-Yet all the while, and above all, they were about, and continue to be about the ongoing relationship between God and his people.
+And there were those who told stories about these times, stories full of suspense and drama, stories about relationships, relationships between man and woman, between father and son, as well as relationships between brothers.
+Yet all the while, and above all else, they we about, and continue to be about, the relationship betwee God and the people.

 Adam and Woman